SteerGroup/coding-best-practices-guide/docs/quality_assurance.md

    chance.
 2. You're writing code that returns coordinates for a set of input addresses (don't actually do this, because there are plenty of geocoding packages out there!).
-Your code loops through an array of addresses and calls a geocoding function on each.
+Your code loops through an set of addresses and calls a geocoding function on each.
 Without incorporating error handling, if your geocoding function fails for a single address, your code will stop executing.
    Especially since address data can be quirky, it would be a big improvement